Menu:

 David increased the investment in grass roots athletics to well over £3m a year with an additional £80m of public funding in outdoor and indoor facilities the biggest public investment of its kind in any sport in the UK.

-He oversaw the creation of programmes and a performance environment for talented athletes that has produced medals at recent World and European Championships.
+He oversaw the creation of programmes and a performance environment for talented athletes that has produced medals at recent Olympic and Paralympic Games, and World and European Championships.

 David Moorcroft was awarded an MBE in 1983 and an OBE in 1998 for his services to British sport.